nnhs-se-projects/half-caf/README.md

 ```

 4. Download MongoDB Compass for your computer
-5. Use the URI from the trello to connect to the database
+5. Use the URI from the Trello to connect to the database
-6. In compass, edit one of the ADMIN users and change their email to your email
+6. In Compass, edit one of the ADMIN users and change their email to your email
 7. Run the server from the VS Code debugger
 8. Go to a web browser and type in localhost:PORT_NUM (this will take you to popular drinks)
 9. Go to Login and sign in with Google